tosbor20/blueayachan/README.md

 * FUNtoon by Taw_
 * ZeppyZ by Kuribon
 * Frigbot by Flameberger
+* Blueayachan by Electra_RTA (Who I pretty much just stole the code from)

 These bots have all entertained me immensely over the years and I am very thankful to their creator's hard work to make such simple programs create such engaging user experiences.